syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-template.md

 ## Render image in a column

 To render an image in a grid column, you need to define a [template](../../api/grid/column/#template) for the column using the template property.
-The `template` property expects an HTML string or a function that returns an HTML element.
+The `template` property expects an HTML element or a function that returns an HTML element.

 The following example demonstrates how to define a [template](../../api/grid/column/#template) for the **Employee Image** field that displays an image element.
-The `template` property is set to an HTML string that contains an image tag.
+The `template` property is set to an HTML element that contains an image tag.
 You have utilized the `src` and `alt` attributes to the image tag.

 {% if page.publishingplatform == "typescript" %}